irahbt/the-groundnut-table/README.md

 - #### First Time User Goals

-   1. As a First Time User, I want to
+   1. As a First Time User, I want to understand the main purpose of the enterprise

         * The hero image provides visual cues as to the nature of the company (a table)
         * The heading is positioned in the centre of the page to ensure focus.
 The heading states the company name, which also contains the company logo